 During the year there are theme days, concerts, activities for children, and a number of special exhibitions.
-The Den Gamle By museum grounds are also home to other smaller museums, including the Jewellery Box, the Decorative Arts Gallery, the Danish Posters Museum, and the Toy Museum.
-And on 12th April is the opening of the brand new The Aarhus Story museum with 700 square meters of underground exhibition space dedicated to portraying the birth, development, and potential future of Aarhus.
+The Den Gamle By museum grounds are also home to other smaller museums, including The Jewellery Box, The Decorative Arts Gallery, The Danish Posters Museum, and The Toy Museum and The Aarhus Stories with 700 square meters of underground exhibition space dedicated to portraying the birth, development, and potential future of Aarhus.

 FREE ADMISSION FOR EVERYONE UNDER THE AGE OF 18